jtaenzer/LV_TechChallenge/README.md

 Aside from the plots, my accuracy assessment won't be quantitative, because it can be summed up fairly
 quickly: This approach did not produce accurate results!
 There are some interesting trends

-- The model over-predicts the frequency of the most common words (with the exception of 'i', which I mentioned above), before turning over and under-predicting the frequency of less common words.
+- The model over-predicts the frequency of the most common words, before turning over and under-predicting the frequency of less common words.
 That happens around the eighth most common word ('yupela') and is quite distinct.